top of page

 Compiled by Charlie Varon & Myra Levy,

-with help from Lisa Garbus, Abby Miller, Janet Varon & Eduardo Muñoz
+with help from Janet Varon & Eduardo Muñoz

 We gather this evening as a community, witnesses to the passing of another year.
 We remember, we reflect, we take stock.